ad12/MedSegPy/INSTALL.md

 visibility.
 For a detailed list of requirements, see [environment.yml](environment.yml).

-Note that the TensorFlow version in this file is only compatible with cuda9.0.
+Note that the TensorFlow version 1.8.0 is used by default and is is prebuilt with cuda9.0.
 For other cuda versions, download a suitable TensorFlow version.
+Tensorflow v1 binaries are not build with cuda 10.1.
+To use cuda 10.1, you will have to build tensorflow from source.
 If you do not have a gpu, replace the `tensorflow-gpu` package with `tensorflow`.

 *Disclaimer*: The installation process has not been verified on cuda versions >9.0.

+### Version limitations
+- keras >=2.1.6,<2.2.0
+- tensorflow >=1.8.0,<2.0.0

 ### Download Packages
 ```bash